GLIDE realTalk newsletter redesign led and produced by Thelma in 2019.

 Passed templated files and direction over to Jean Tsang Design in 2020.

 - working with volunteer service designers to develop a community demonstration safe consumption site.
-This was my first time properly exposed to a design sprint when it came to physical space and education and community input.